mjggibson4/Practical2/Finalised/readme.md

 ### Run the Model

 Select the "Model" menu and "Click" Run.
-Within a figure window, the agents will be observed moving around the domain.
+Within the canvas of the GUI, the final resting locations of the bacteria will be displayed as seen below.

 ![alt text](https://github.com/mjggibson4/Practical1/blob/master/RunGIF.gif "Example Run")

-From this, the user should observe the agents moving randomly, interacting and reproducing accordingly as shown above.
-The number of wolf and sheep agents for each iteration is shown within the legend of the model.
+Alongside this, a set of statistics are displayed detailing the behaviour of the bacteria,

 ## 5. Standards Used